umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 ## Centralised entity interactions

-The _centralised entity interactions_ divides the representation of the system state into a collection of 'entity states' and some 'centralised state' upon which interactions between entities can depend.
+_Centralised entity interactions_ divide the representation of the system state into a partitions of 'entity states' and some partition of 'centralised state' upon which interactions between entities can depend.
 The subgraph topology is hence a star configuration where every entity state is connected to the centralised state, but not necessarily to each other.
 We have provided a rough schematic for the structure below.

 ![](../assets/stochadexIV/stochadexIV-star-state-partition-graph.drawio.png)